 If any person attempts to escape from an arresting officer, physically struggles with the officer or ignores their instructions, they could be charged with resisting arrest in Florida.

 Common examples include:

 - Disobeying verbal commands

 - Refusing to put your hands behind your back

-- Running or hiding from a police officer
+- Pushing or striking a police officer

 - Tensing or moving arms to prevent being handcuffed